 Guided Wave Testing (GWT) is used by Swiss Approval network, under the supervision of UK Advanced NDT staff of authorised Inspectors.
-This method is proposed, as, a well-established method for pipeline inspection.
+The method is a well-established method for pipeline inspection.

-The GWT exploits mechanical stress waves that are guided along the wall of the pipe and can travel long distances, so it rapidly provides close to 100% coverage.
-A transducer injects a wave signal at a chosen location on the line and then receives echoes returning from any features or discontinuities.
+GWT utilizes mechanical stress waves that are guided along the wall of the pipe and can travel long distances, so it rapidly provides close to 100% coverage.
+The transducer ring emits an ultrasonic wave at a chosen location on the line and then receives echoes returning from any features or discontinuities.
 The arrival time of the echoes indicates the distance of these reflectors from the transducer.
-The typical test range performance is 50- 100m, but a range up to 500 m can be achieved, provided the pipe condition is excellent.
+The typical test range is 50- 100 m, but a range up to 500 m can be achieved, provided the pipe condition is excellent.

 In some cases, there is no alternative inspection method, so the use of Guided Waves avoids expensive invasive investigations such as excavation.